hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/index.rst

    :widths: 10, 20, 70
    :header-rows: 1

-Disabling Schema/Metadata API
+Disabling schema / metadata API
 -----------------------------

 Since this API can be used to make changes to the GraphQL schema, it can be disabled, especially in production deployments.

 The ``enabled-apis`` flag or the ``HASURA_GRAPHQL_ENABLED_APIS`` env var can be used to enable/disable this API.
-By default, The schema/metadata API is enabled.
-To disable it, you need to explicitly state that this API is not enabled. i.e. remove it from the list of enabled APIs.
+By default, the schema/metadata API is enabled.
+To disable it, you need to explicitly state that this API is not enabled i.e. remove it from the list of enabled APIs.

 .. code-block:: bash